openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 ## Full Example

 The example is based on a BMW i3 with Range Extender (REX).
-Exchange the 3 configuration parameters in the Things section
+Exchange the three configuration parameters in the Things section

 * YOUR_USERNAME - with your ConnectedDrive Login Username
 * YOUR_PASSWORD - with your ConnectedDrive Password Credentials